About the Legal Research and Writing Program

 Legal Research and Writing II focuses on advocating for the client’s interests once the client has determined the course of action he or she wishes to pursue.
 Students learn how to craft persuasive arguments addressed to courts in trial memoranda and appellate briefs.
 At the same time, they are introduced to additional sources of law such as administrative law and international law and receive instruction in the use of more advanced legal research tools to help them find the authorities to support their persuasive arguments.
 The course concludes with an oral argument before a faculty-member judge in which each student argues for the position addressed in his or her appellate brief against a student arguing for the other side.

 In addition to taking Legal Research and Writing I and II, students must fulfill a substantial writing requirement before graduation.
 Many students enroll in a two-credit paper seminar to meet this requirement.
 These seminars, which focus on specialized areas of the law, are small-group classes taught by experts in the field, who may be members of the regular faculty or practitioners appointed to the adjunct faculty.
 Each seminar requires students to complete a major research paper of publishable quality relating to the topic of the course.
 The production of a research paper of similar quality through supervised research under the guidance of a faculty member presents a further option.
-Students can also fulfill their substantial writing requirement through service on one of STCL’s student-edited journals – the South Texas Law Review, Currents: International Trade Law Journal, Corporate Counsel Review, or Texas Journal of Business Law.
+Students can also fulfill their substantial writing requirement through service on one of STCL’s student-edited journals – the Houston College of Law Law Review, Currents: International Trade Law Journal, Corporate Counsel Review, or Texas Journal of Business Law.

 Upper Level Courses: